susi132002/pygame/README.rst

 Building From Source
 --------------------

-If you want to use features that are currently in development, or you want to contribute to pygame, you will need to build pygame locally from its source code, rather than pip installing it.
+If you want to use features that are currently in development phase, or you want to contribute to pygame, you will need to build pygame locally from its source code, rather than pip installing it.